Consistent circuits for indefinite causal order: Introduction

 We emphasise that this paper does not aim to address the question of the \textit{physical realisability} of processes (though its ideas might help tackle it in the future).
 Rather, we are interested in understanding the abstract, logical structure lying at the heart of valid processes with indefinite causal order.
 Given a valid process, we do not ask whether it could be implemented in practice, or even in principle, given the laws of physics that govern our particular universe.
-We are rather interested in whether a process is \textit{logically conceivable} (that is, does not imply a contradiction), what makes it so, and how it can be mathematically constructed in a way that makes this obvious.
-It is these questions that our framework helps to answer, at least for a large class of unitarily extendible processes.
+We ask only whether a purported quantum process is \textit{logically consistent} (i.e.\ whether it implies any contradiction), what makes it so, and how it can be mathematically constructed in a way that makes this obvious.

+In summary, this paper restores a notion of compositionality, along with many of its benefits, to a significant class of processes with indefinite causal order.
+The notion of compositionality is subtler than the one familiar from the definite order case, due to the additional rules that must be followed when composing processes.
+Note, however, that even in the definite order case there is a rule constraining composition: that individual compositions between processes do not amount to forming a global loop.
+Therefore, the introduction of restrictions on composition in this paper is not a novelty; we only propose a refinement of the commonly admitted ones.

-The rest of the paper is structured as follows.
+The paper is structured as follows.
 We begin by introducing our framework using the example of a reconstruction of the quantum switch, in order to provide a pedagogical introduction to its main notions with a simple example.
 We then present our framework in full generality, which describes how to construct processes from elementary operations and their connectivity, in a way that guarantees logical consistency.
-Following this, we display how our framework allows us to reconstruct three further examples from the literature, namely the quantum 3-switch \cite{colnaghi2012quantum}, the recently proposed (what we shall call) Grenoble process \cite{wechs2021quantum}, and the Lugano process (also called Baumeler-Wolf or Ara\'ujo-Feix) \cite{baumeler2014maximal, baumeler2016space, araujo2017purification}.
-We embed them into larger families of similar processes, and thus highlight the conceptual intuitions for their validity.
-We conclude with a short discussion and outlook, in which we in particular spell out a conjecture that all unitarily extendible processes can be built using our method.
+Following this, we display how our framework allows us to reconstruct other processes prominent in the literature.
+We explain how the route structure displays the core behaviour of the processes in a compact way.
+We embed these examples into larger families of similar processes, and thus highlight the conceptual intuitions for their validity.
+We conclude with a short discussion and outlook, in which we spell out a conjecture that all unitarily extendible processes can be built using our method.